-An evocative story about female friendships and being a mod girl in the 60s Beyond the Beehive has been purchased by publisher Bonnier Zaffre and will appear in a new edition in early 2018.
+An evocative story about female friendships and being a mod girl in the 60s The Essex Girls (formerly Beyond the Beehive) will appear in April 2018, published by Bonnier Zaffre.

 - Written by a former barrister who practised from the chambers of Michael Mansfield QC and is well known for her work on women’s issues.

 - Set against a background of the political climate of the day including CND and the Vietnam War.

 1965, a year of mods and rockers, Motown music, milk bars and ban-the-bomb.

 Sandra and Linda have been best friends for as long as they can remember.
 They live on a working-class housing estate in Essex.
 Sandra’s New Year resolution is to get engaged to Danny Mulroney, the local bad boy.
 Linda needs to leave the estate, or so Sylvie says – Sylvie, the exotic, scarlet woman, who has a baby but no husband, lived in Paris but has no passport, reads books but has no bookcase.

 A passionate, honest and important story of female friendship and the search for love and adventure at a time of political and social change.